 Education & Training

-I graduated from Linfield College with a double major in Exercise Science and Health Education.
-Through athletics and related course work I was inspired to focus on nutrition.
-When I decided to become a Registered Dietitian, I went back to school at Oregon State University to complete a third bachelor’s in Dietetics and went on to The University of Utah to complete my dietetic internship and Master of Science in Food and Nutrition.
-I chose to study at The U because of the program’s pediatric research opportunities and specialization in sports nutrition.
+I graduated from Linfield College (McMinnville, OR) with a double major in Exercise Science and Health Education.
+I continued at Oregon State University (Corvallis, OR) to complete coursework in dietetics and went on to The University of Utah (Salt Lake City, UT) to complete my dietetic internship and Master of Science in Food and Nutrition.
+I chose to study at The U because of the program’s pediatric research opportunities and specialized training in sports nutrition.

-After finishing my internship I returned to Portland and began working at Shriners Hospital for Children, where I provided medical nutrition therapy for children with special needs.
-Next, I took a big leap across the street (literally) for a position at Oregon Health & Science University where I researched, developed, and implemented team-based behavior change programs for schools, high school athletes, and worksites.
-My most recent and valuable experience, however, has been feeding our children (7 & 9) and experiencing first hand the challenges and rewards of raising confident eaters.
-I look forward to working with you on establishing the division of responsibility in feeding your child/children.
+Upon returning to Portland I began working at Shriners Hospital for Children, where I provided medical nutrition therapy for children with special needs.
+Next, I took a big leap across the street (literally) for a position at Oregon Health & Science University where I researched, developed, and implemented team-based behavior change programs for schools, high school athletes, and employee wellness.
+My most valuable experience, however, has been feeding our young children and experiencing first hand the challenges and rewards of raising confident eaters.
+I look forward to supporting you on your family feeding journey!